canonical/httprequest-lego-provider/charm/docs/explanation/security.md

 ### Security vulnerabilities

-Running HTTP request Lego provider with one or more weakness that can be exploited by attackers.
+Running HTTP request Lego provider with one or more weaknesses that can be exploited by attackers.

 #### Best practices